dotnet/dotnet-monitor/documentation/api/gcdump.md

 ### View the collected `.gcdump` file

 On Windows, `.gcdump` files can be viewed in [PerfView](https://github.com/microsoft/perfview) for analysis or in Visual Studio.
-Currently, There is no way of opening a .gcdump on non-Windows platforms.
+Currently, there is no way of opening a `.gcdump` on non-Windows platforms.

 You can collect multiple `.gcdump`s and open them simultaneously in Visual Studio to get a comparison experience.